 What is the most fulfilling aspect of your role?

-Seeing my work move from design to build and eventually dispatch to customer sites.
+Seeing my work move from design to build and eventually being dispatched to customer sites.
 Having visibility of a project through cradle to grave is important and extremely rewarding.

 What are your first impressions of the graduate scheme?